-4.3 Jump to EEPROM Mode
+4.4 Jump to EEPROM Mode

-This operating mode allows a small program to be executed from the on-chip EEPROM whenever the EVB is powered up or reset.
-When running on an MC9S12Dx256, MC9S12H256 or MC9S12A256, the bootloader startup code jumps directly to address \$0400 without performing any initialization of the CPU registers or peripherals.
-When running on a MC9S12Dx128 or MC9S12A128 the EEPROM is not visible at its default address of \$0000 because it is overlayed by the on-chip RAM.
-In this case, the RAM is relocated to \$2000 and the bootloader startup code jumps directly to address \$0400 without performing any additional initialization of the CPU registers or peripherals.
+This operating mode allows a small program (4096 bytes or less) to be executed from the on-chip EEPROM whenever the EVB is powered up or reset.
+D-Bug12's startup code jumps directly to address \$0400 without performing any initialization of the CPU registers or peripherals.
 This mode provides a convenient way to execute a program in a standalone manner without having to erase and program the on-chip Flash using the Bootloader.
 Code and data can be programmed into the EEPROM using D-Bug12's LOAD command.